One-pan british breakfast

 Start toasting the bread in the oven.
 Once the sausage is cooked through, plate it along with the mushrooms and tomatoes.

 While the pan is still hot, fry two eggs.
 Once those are done, plate them up and drop in the spinach to sauté.
-Plate the spinach, butter and jam the bread.
+Plate the spinach, butter the bread.